-Association of American State Geologists

-50 United States and Puerto Rico.
-Founded in 1988, AASG seeks to advance the science and practical application of geology and related earth sciences in the United States and its termionies, commonwealths, and possessions.
+The Association of American State Geologists (AASG) represents the State Geologists of the 50 United States and Pointo Rico.
+Founded in 1908, AASG seeks to advance the science and practical application of geology and related earth sciences in the United States and its territories, commonwealths, and possessions.